Malaysian giant turtle: Description

-This species is the largest freshwater turtle in Southeast Asia, reaching a maximum length of 80 cm (31 inches) and a maximum weight of up to 50 kg (110 pounds).
-It inhabits large lakes, swamps, and slow-flowing rivers.
-This mainly piscivorous (fish-eating) species has a dark brown or black carapace which is smooth and oval in shape and a pale yellowish-brown to off-white plastron.
-The head is powerful, with strong jaws and a slightly projecting snout, and the heads of adults are uniformly colored dark brown to black whereas juveniles are dark mottled with a pale line extending from the mouth to the back of the head.
-It occasionally takes fallen fruit and may consume and other available vertebrate.
-This species is exported in huge amounts from Indonesia for its highly prized flesh and despite its rarity it is not protected in Malaysia.
-Habitat destruction for palm oil plantations and poaching for the Chinese medicinal trade have also contributed to its Critically Endangered IUCN status.
+The Malaysian giant turtle is the largest freshwater turtle in Southeast Asia, reaching a maximum length of 80 cm (31 inches) and a maximum weight of up to 50 kg (110 pounds).
+This species has a dark brown or black carapace which is smooth and oval in shape and a pale yellow-brown to off white plastron.
+The head is wedge shaped, with strong jaws and a slightly projecting snout, and the heads of adults are uniformly colored dark brown to black whereas juveniles are dark mottled with a pale line extending from the mouth to the back of the head.
+Endoscopy shows that the Malaysian giant turtle, similar to the loggerhead sea turtle, has esophageal papillae lining the inside of the throat.
+The papillae are coated in a thin layer of mucus down the entire esophagus.